Azure/ausgovcaf-cloudsoe/docs/README.md

+# CloudSOE

 # About this project

-The CloudSOE project aims to develop a community-driven, cloud-native, multi-platform Standard Operating Environment for organisations that adopt Information Security Manual (ISM) guidelines when building information systems.
+Welcome to the CloudSOE project - we're developing a community-driven, cloud-native, multi-platform Standard Operating Environment (SOE) for organisations that adopt Information Security Manual (ISM) guidelines when building information systems that use Virtual Machines.

-The project uses a collection of cloud-native technologies to achieve desired outcomes for Azure (and in future, on-premises & other cloud) IaaS systems:
+The project uses a collection of cloud-native technologies to achieve desired outcomes for Azure (and in future, on-premises & multi-cloud) IaaS systems:

 - Azure Image Builder
 - Azure Policy & Guest Configuration